-The Acorn School of Herbal Medicine offers educational programs in
+The Acorn School of Herbal Medicine offers

 In the practice of herbalism we seek to treat the whole person, not the disease.
 In doing so herbalists employ healing methods intended to increase vitality and support the natural forces within us to restore balance on all levels.
 Our educational programs emphasize Vitalist principals in which to elevate the quality of life to facilitate deeper and more meaningful relationships with ourselves, our bodies, our community and to the Earth.
 We offer both a traditional and clinical platform from which to launch herbal practitioners into the life long journey.
 Using herbs as a way of life is an art.
 We support the creative process of self-care as a means to offer our services to others.

 We invite you to participate in paving the way for a cultural shift in healing the landscape of the human being.
 As herbalists we employ healing methods that support Nature's innate ability to flourish.
 On this journey we learn to work with the forces of Nature.
 We seek to establish a better quality of life in modern living, knowing that health and wellness are not limited to what is perceived in physical form, but must be addressed at all levels of our being.
 This approach to personalized health care fosters an enriched human experience which directly affects the well being of our relationships, our communities, and our culture.
 Acorn School of Herbal Medicine wellness programs are how we want to contribute and best serve our community, both locally and globally.

 “Vitalism in healing is a clinical strategy based on the principle that Life, Nature, and the Great Spirit from

 which they arise are fully present in all the tissues of the body, and also in the psyche, the spiritual heart,

 and the soul, sustaining life and health, providing momentum for personal evolution on all levels, and for

 the fulfillment of the highest purpose in social and spiritual life.
 Vitalist practitioners employ clinical